stefanocovino/JSPEC.jl/README.md

 In case no rebinning is needed the step should be executed anyway with 'minSN=0'.

-Once a rebinning schema has been defined, there are more input data to be properly rebinned:
+Once a rebinning schema has been defined, the ancillary data should also be properly rebinned:

 ```julia
 RebinAncillaryData(XRTdt)